Campaign for a permanent home – CDC Plans Blocked

-After the City selected a Design Team to develop the feasibility study in 2023, they started working together early last Fall for the assessment of the existing building that formerly housed the Piedmont Ave Children’s Development Center, to evaluate whether it could be repurposed and renovated into a library.
+After the City selected a Design Team to develop the feasibility study in 2023, they started working together for the assessment of the existing fomer CDC building, to evaluate whether it could be repurposed and renovated into a library.

-During Phase 1, the Design Team prepared a building assessment that evaluated the conditions of the existing facility to identify:
+During Phase 1, the Design Team evaluated the conditions of the existing facility to identify:

 This assessment was used in the next phase to develop the budgets for two options of reusing the existing facility as a branch library.